Gay Porn Stars We Lost in 2022

 Gay Porn Stars We Lost in 2021

 In August of 2020, porn star Koldo Goran tweeted about three fellow performers who had recently died.
-In one of those instances, Goran’s tweet remains the only public notice that the performer, Dani Rivera, had been murdered.
+In one of those instances, Goran’s tweet remains the only public notice that one of them, Dani Rivera, had been murdered.
 “I realize nobody talks about it, we are unprotected and forgotten;” Goran tweeted “We are humans, people, enough of contempt.”

 Koldo Goran tweet